 If a person is considering converting their bankruptcy or is just getting started with the process of filing, working closely with a legal advisor can help to avoid needless complications or the surrender of assets which should be protected.

 If you have been pushed beyond your financial limits by debt, we may be able to help you work through a bankruptcy that fits your household finances.
-For a free consultation about your options if you are unemployed, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, today at (205) 324-4000.
+For a free consultation about your options if you are unemployed, contact the Birmingham bankruptcy attorneys of [firm-name], today at [phone-number].